Open Source VoIP & ICT Solutions for Businesses Worldwide

 What is ClickHouse and when should you use it?

 ClickHouse is an open-source columnar analytical database optimised for very high-throughput inserts and extremely fast aggregation queries on billions of rows.
-You should use it when you need real-time analytics on event streams, log data, user behaviour, or telemetry at a scale where row-oriented databases like PostgreSQL become too slow.
-It is not a good fit for transactional workloads with frequent updates or complex joins across normalised schemas.
+Use it for real-time analytics on event streams, log data, user behaviour, or telemetry at a scale where row-oriented databases like PostgreSQL become too slow.
+It’s not well suited for transactional workloads with frequent updates or complex joins across normalised schemas.

 What makes DuckDB different from other analytical databases?

 DuckDB runs in-process – embedded inside your Python, R, Java, or Node.js application with no server to manage.
 It reads Parquet, CSV, and JSON files directly from disk or object storage without loading them first.
-It is fast enough for serious analytical workloads on a single machine, which makes it perfect for data science exploration, local pipeline testing, and analytical queries in applications that do not need a full data warehouse.
+Fast enough for serious analytical workloads on a single machine, which makes it perfect for data science exploration, local pipeline testing, and analytical queries in applications that don’t need a full data warehouse.

 Should you use a dedicated time-series database or extend PostgreSQL with TimescaleDB?